vinayh/vinayh.github.io/content/posts/clojure-web-dev.md

 lastmod = "2019-10-12"
-summary = "A tutorial to get beginners to Clojure or web development acquainted with using Compojure and Heroku." keywords = [] title = "Clojure web dev"
+summary = "A tutorial to get beginners to Clojure or web development acquainted with using Compojure and Heroku." keywords = [] title = "Clojure web server tutorial"
 +++
 (This tutorial is INCOMPLETE, but was first given in its complete form as a talk at a Michigan Hackers event on 2015-07-23.
 See my slides [here](https://github.com/vinayh/clojure-web-talk).
 I have explained the first portion of the content here in more depth.)